mileswildmore18/Employee-Tracker/README.md

  * [Resources](#resources)

 ## Installation
-You will need these npm (Node Package Manager) along with the uuid in order to use the Note Taker with these commands:
+You will need these npm (Node Package Manager) along with the uuid in order to use the Employee Tracker with these commands:
 ```
 npm install
 npm install inquirer@8.2.4